matloff/revisit/README.md

    squared and interaction terms added?
 How valid are the models and assumptions?
 What about entirely different statistical approaches?

-*  In exploring such questions, this user will modify the original author's code, producing at least one new version of the code, and likely several versions.
-If for instance the user is considering making two changes to the original authors' analysis, one to possibly use outlier-resistant methods and another to use multiple-inference procedures, that potentially sets up four different versions.
+*  In exploring such questions, the user will modify the original code, producing at least one new version of the code, and likely several versions.
+Say for instance the user is considering making two changes to the original analysis, one to possibly use outlier-resistant methods and another to use multiple-inference procedures.
+That potentially sets up four different versions.
    The **revisit** package facilitates this, making easier for the user to make changes, try them out and record them into different *branches* of the code.
 In other words, the package facilitates exploration of alternative analyses.

-*  In addition, this user may wish to share the results of her exploration of alternate analyses of the data with other scientists.
+*  In addition, the user may wish to share the results of her exploration of alternate analyses of the data with others.
 Since each of her branches is conveniently packaged into a separate file, she then simply sends the files to the other researchers.
 The package allows the latter to easily "replay" the analyses, and they in turn may use the package to produce further branches.

-*On the other hand, the package is not aimed to "automate" statistical analysis.*  The user decides which analyses to try, with the core package consisting of tools that facilitate exploring, recording and packaging alternative analyses.
+* *Note, though, that the package is not aimed to "automate" statistical analysis.*  The user decides which analyses to try, with the package consisting of tools to help by making it easy to explore, record and package alternative analyses.

 If the original data file is, say, **x.R**, then the branches will be given names by the users, say **x.1.R**, **x.2.R** and so on.
 Each